fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 }
 ```

-The container will show a different text and background color depending on if
+The container will show a different text and background color depending on
-all answers are correct.
+whether all answers are correct.

-Let's go back to the first question when the bottom sheet is closed.
+Let's also allow the user go back to the first question when the bottom sheet
+is closed.
 Change the last half of `_onDonePressed` to:

 ```dart
 final controller = showModalBottomSheet(